 Why It is Important to Have Collision Coverage

 In every province, it is mandatory to have insurance.
-The requirement is for the basic insurance or otherwise known as no-fault insurance.
+The requirement is for basic insurance or otherwise known as no-fault insurance.
 As named it only covers the basics for the Insured.
 Adding extra coverage is sometimes beneficial for covering repairs.
 It means adding additional coverage like collision coverage.

 Vandalizing and Paint Coverage

-Usually, a paint job covered by insurance is as a result of an accident.
+Usually, a paint job covered by insurance is a result of an accident.
 It can also include damage as a result of vandalism.
 Vandalism coverage is through comprehensive insurance.
 It is an option to purchase.

 Watch for the Deductibles